Samuv5/instellaros/readme.md

 ## 📄 License

-Instellar OS is based on Arch Linux and uses free software under their respective licenses.
+Instellar OS is based on Arch Linux and uses free software & wallpapers under their respective licenses.
-Visual elements (icons, wallpapers, themes) are for exclusive use with Instellar OS.

 ---